-What are the best things to do in Zakopane in winter, how to find Narnia in Poland and why Tatra mountains hiking in winter is the best?
+What are the best things to do in Zakopane in winter, how to find winter wonderland in Poland and why Tatra mountains hiking in winter is the best?

 The Tatra Mountains and Zakopane in winter